Ravioli with walnuts and sage

 Australians are constantly in a heavenly food coma, courtesy of Italian cuisine.
 This is thanks to the huge influx of Italian immigrants who arrived on our shores after World War II, bringing not just a suitcase of dreams, but a whole lot of pasta, pizza and parmesan.
 Whether you’re craving fresh antipasti straight from The Boot, hand-rolled pappardelle with rich ragu, wood-fired sourdough pizza or boozy tiramisu made just like nonna, we’ve scoured out the best Italian restaurants in Australia for every occasion.

-Our team of expert local writers has independently chosen these spots for their authentic flavours, prime locations, buzzing ambience and signature Italian hospitality.
+Our team of Aussie food writers has independently chosen these spots for their authentic flavours, prime locations, buzzing ambience and signature Italian hospitality.
 In Sydney, a cheery waterfront spot has been serving classic Italian hits for more than a decade.
 In Brisbane, live lobster is plucked from tanks and tossed through house-made spaghetti.
 And in Hobart, a tiny CBD wine bar keeps the vibes flowing with vinyl records all night.
-Take your pick!
+In no particular order, here's our pick of the best Italian restaurants in Australia.

 • Italian